 In reality, the changes based on testing reports/user feedback are not part of the definition of done, which leads to increasing technical debts.
 In other words, prioritizing project mindset over product mindset leads to tech debt when iterating through the Agile lifecycle.

 3. Obsession with Product-Market Fit

-Messy code and unresolved issues are ignored as far as product-market fit is in place.
-However, organizations fail to realize that this ignorance can cost much in the long run with piling up technical debts, leading to performance issues and, thus, disrupted PMF.
+Messy code and unresolved issues are ignored as far as product-market fit exists.
+However, organizations fail to realize that this ignorance can cost much in the long run by piling up technical debts, leading to performance issues and, thus, disrupting PMF.

-Feature creep is the capability of software requirements to increase at any point in the software development process.
-This unpredictability leads to a change in plans and sprint prioritizations.
+It is the characteristic of software requirements to increase at any point in the software development process.
+This unpredictability and need for constant change lead to a change in plans and sprint prioritizations.

-More often, to accommodate the newer requirements into the product backlog, the bug fixtures take a backseat and are left for tomorrow.
+More often, the bug fixtures take a back seat and are left for tomorrow to accommodate the newer requirements in the product backlog.
 Hence, the increasing technical debt.